RLBat/CMEECourseWork/Week3/README.txt

 get_TreeHeight.py - IN PROGRESS

-Girko.R - CHECK - Generates a girko plot of random data
+Girko.R - Generates a girko plot of random data using ggplots

 Mapping.R - Loads a set of location data for various species, and plots these coordinates on a world map

-MyBars.R - TO BE ADDED
+MyBars.R - Creates a bar plot using ggplots

 next.R - Simple code to demonstrate the use of next in loops